 The lesson set contains 10 individual labs, designed with the next generation of students in mind.
 A “pre-lab” provides background information on breadboard basics to ensure an easy start for students from a variety of disciplines—life science, engineering, physics, etc.

 Labs are structured with active learning principles that guide students through designing the robotic/prosthetic gripper from the ground up.
 Each lab has specific learning objectives and an accompanying Data Report with analysis questions and activities that check understanding; tolerances for reported measurements are included for easy verification.
 Students and instructors may also refer back to the Appendix, which includes additional information on the equations used, user software interface, graph template settings, and a glossary that defines the scientific terminology used throughout the lesson set.

-This Robotic Arm Lab Set is a comprehensive introduction to robotics and signal processing that bridges biology and engineering.
+This EMG-Controlled Robotic/Prosthetic Gripper Lesson Set is a comprehensive introduction to robotics and signal processing that bridges biology and engineering.
 Students read and translate the schematic onto the breadboard and become familiar with circuit design and practical issues with construction and testing.

-The BSLBME-ROBOT-HW kit includes all required hardware for building the EMG Robotic Arm using the BSL PRO H40 Lesson Set with an exisiting MP36/35 running BSL 4.1 or higher.
+The BSLBME-ROBOT-HW kit includes all required hardware for building the EMG Robotic/Prosthetic Gripper using the BSL PRO H40 Lesson Set with an existing MP36/35 running BSL 4.1 or higher.

 BSLBME-ROBOT-TA includes all of the components in BSLBME-ROBOT-HW except SS39LB Signal & Power Cable and SS60LB Input Cable.
 It can be used to add additional workstations...students build their own breadboard and then use shared SS39LB and SS60LB cables to power and test their build.